|

 of climate science.
 Here, industries whose power is threatened by the

-is not to prove a counter-truth, but to deconstruct the certainty of the
+lobbyists.
+Their goal is not to prove a counter-truth, but to deconstruct the

-opposing view.
-They employ sophisticated arguments to highlight uncertainties,
+certainty of the opposing view.
+They employ sophisticated arguments to

-question models, and create a simulacrum of debate, effectively
+highlight uncertainties, question models, and create a simulacrum of debate,

-"emptying" the science of its political force and reassembling a
+effectively "emptying" the science of its political force and

-narrative that serves their patrons’ interests.
-The tactics of deconstruction
+reassembling a narrative that serves their patrons’ interests.
+The tactics of

-and reassembly, perfected in the 2nd century, remain a potent tool in the
+deconstruction and reassembly, perfected in the 2nd century, remain a potent

-architects, constructing a system of emptiness that continues to challenge
+intellectual architects, constructing a system of emptiness that continues to

-and inspire.
-Yet, he was also a man of his world, an intellectual whose
+challenge and inspire.
+Yet, he was also a man of his world, an intellectual

-radical deconstruction was likely enabled by, and served the interests of, a
+whose radical deconstruction was likely enabled by, and served the interests

-powerful political patron.
-His legacy is a double-edged sword: a profound
+of, a powerful political patron.
+His legacy is a double-edged sword: a

 intricate, and often inextricable, relationship between knowledge, power, and